 Wear an outfit this is a different color than the background

 You are sitting in front of.
 The Zoom software is working to differentiate you from the background you are in front of so you'll make it a lot easier for definitive capture of your whole face and body if you aren't blending in the background color of the wall behind you!

 Just like a TV News Anchor, try to maintain virtual eye contact

 Look directly into the camera lens, especially when others are talking.
 And of course, when you are talking.
 Looking at the camera communicates that you are listening to the person speaking.
 And looking at the camera when you are speaking helps you communicate your message to the person on the other side of the camera.

-Here are some of the best Zoom backgrounds including professional home office backgrounds that you can use for your Zoom virtual background.
+Here are some of the best professional Zoom background images including neutral backgrounds for Zoom meetings and home office backgrounds that you can use for your Zoom virtual background.
 Plus two backgrounds that are just for your friends.
 You'll know them when you see them.

 This minimalist home office backdrop by Samantha Gades is one of our favorite Zoom Virtual Backgrounds that we highly recommend:

 These next two background shots are of the same livingroom.
 Add realism to your background by interchanging these from day to day!

 These last two are just for laughs.
 Not recommended for work conference calls, but rather for close friends who will share a laugh with you about your model roommates: